karstenw/FMPLayoutExporter/README.md

 OSX app to export FileMaker Layouts as PDF &amp; XML.

 Tested on OSX 10.6.
-May work on higher versions but I don't expect ot to run on OSX 10.10.
+May work on higher versions but I don't expect it to run on OSX 10.10.

 Tested with FileMaker Pro Advanced Versions 9-11.
 Higher versions may or may not work.

 If the database files do not use custom menus and the "Layout mode" menu item is present, it may work with "FileMaker Pro".

-The application is flaky.
-Start, expand all, select all, export & quit. **Don't play around**.

 I've observed 5%-20% damaged pdf files.
 The app just does a copy of all layout elements and writes the clipboard contents into a file.

-The source code is in a horrible state and the outline code is buggy.
-Usually I need this app once per project, so the incentive for a more polished app is near zero.
-YMMV.

 ## Download